Calendar (2009 film): Plot

-Kochurani is in love with Olikkara Sojappan, who is a constant visitor to their house.
+Kochurani is in love with Olikkara Sojappan, who is a constant guest to their house.
 But things turn sour when Thankam learns that Sojappan and Kochurani are in love.
 She objects to their marriage.
-She can't even think of living alone, without her daughter.
 But ultimately relents on the condition that Sojappan won't take Kochurani away from her and will stay with her.
 They are engaged to be married.
+But fate has something else in store for them.
+In an accident, Sojappan dies and Kochurani who was found to be three months pregnant has miscarried.
 Cut to three years later, Thankam and Kochurani shift over to another place.
 And then comes Dr. Roy Chacko.